Skip to main content

 5. The coach who recruited the 2000 Spanish Paralympic basketball team has reportedly built a fortune by collecting state money aimed to support disabled athletes.[13]
 Does the self-serving bias play a role in motivating cheating?
 How so?
 By the coaches?
 By the athletes?
 Explain.

-6. It has been reported that the consciences of the 12 non-disabled semi-professional Spanish basketball players who entered the Sydney Paralympics of 2000 (and won the gold medal) were eased by the President of Spain’s Federation for Mentally Disabled Sports.
+6. It has been reported that the consciences of the 10 non-disabled Spanish basketball players who entered the Sydney Paralympics of 2000 (and won the gold medal) were eased by the President of Spain’s Federation for Mentally Disabled Sports.
 He told them that fake Paralympians were commonplace in every sport at the Paralympics.[14]
 Does this sound like the conformity bias in action?
 Why or why not?

 • Is this assertion defensible intellectually, or is it just a massive rationalization?